 Patrick joined Watsi on September 22nd, 2016.
 Five years ago, Patrick joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Patrick's most recent donation supported Rhophence, a mother of 4 children from Kenya, to remove a mandibular mass.
+Patrick's most recent donation supported Dah, a young man from Thailand, to fund sight-restoring eye surgery.

 Rhophence is struggling to speak when we meet her.
 She cannot pronounce words clearly or eat regularly due to a mandibular mass.
 She was diagnosed with Mandibular Fibrous Dysplasia, which is also causing her teeth to loosen on the affected area.
 She is scheduled for a 10-hour surgery at our Medical Partner's Care Center Kijabe Hospital.
 Her chronic mandibular swelling started back in October 2020 as a small swelling and has gradually increased in size, so Rhophence was forced to visit the hospital.
 She was treated for pain in their local health centre and discharged home.
 But, the swelling worsened and Rhophence opted to visit Kijabe in May 2021.
 Several tests revealed the Mandibular Fibrous Dysplasia diagnosis and surgery was recommended.
 She does not have the funds for the various procedures to relieve her pain.
 She is a single mother of four children aged between 30 and 18 years.
 She comes from a remote village along the Kenyan coast.
 She is currently jobless with no source of income and stays with her younger brother who she depends on for survival.
 The surgery is estimated to cost about $4,500.
 She has active national health insurance coverage that has only approved $2,000.
 She is unable to raise the remaining amount.
 She fundraised money for travel fare to come to Kijabe and she is now being hosted in the local centre by a relative.
 Rhophence shared, "This swelling is so painful.
 My mouth is deformed and I cannot even speak clearly.
 It’s sadly starting to give a bad odour making people close to me uncomfortable.
 This is affecting my life.
 I need these surgeries to normalize my life.”